Thokozile23/Final-Project/README.md

 ## Website Demo: Popularity Bias in Action

 We developed an interactive simulation using **ClaudeAI** to showcase how popularity bias manifests in recommendation systems.
+To initiate the build, we provided ClaudeAI with a structured prompt detailing the desired functionality and user experience.
+The prompt included specific instructions for simulating a movie recommendation system and highlighting popularity bias:

+"Create a simple interactive website simulation for movie recommendations.
+Use real movie titles in a grid layout.
+Each movie has an initial "popularity" (views or likes).
+Users can click to "like" movies.
+The system then updates the user's profile and shows more popular movies in recommendations, reinforcing a popularity bias.
+Include a visual feedback loop showing how user interactions shape the recommendations over time.
+Add a bar graph tracking popularity changes of popular vs. niche movies.
+Also, show how niche movies get recommended less even if they match the user profile.
+Include simple controls to set how many likes a user gives, and simulate different user profiles (mainstream vs. niche).
+Keep the UI and logic very simple, ideal for a simulation or classroom demo."

+The simulation operates as follows:

 - Users simulate interacting with movies by clicking on them.
 - Despite repeated clicks on niche movies, the system heavily favors **popular content** in its "For You" feed.